PradeepJaiswar/mcp-server-upstox-api/README.md

 # mcp-server-upstox-api

-A simple MCP server for integrating with the Upstox trading API.
+A MCP server for integrating with the Upstox trading API.

 ## Quick Start